faraazahmad/blog/content/post/find-your-niche/index.md

 ## Systems development

 I built a lot of projects in the realm of web development -- chat apps, todo lists, blogging platforms, code judge platforms.
-But it was a lot of the same, sending requests back and forth to a web server, with a only slightly different flavor each time.
-I wanted to do something a few levels _deeper_.
+But it was a lot of the same, sending requests back and forth to a web server, with only a slightly different flavor each time.
+I wanted to do something dfferent, something a few levels _deeper_.

 **Something much closer to the metal.**